Alexander McQueen (footballer): Carlisle United

 McQueen signed a one-year contract with League Two side Carlisle United in June 2015.
 He made his debut for the "Cumbrians" on 11 August, in a 3–1 League Cup First round win over Chesterfield at Brunton Park.
 After beating Queens Park Rangers 2–1 in the second round of the League Cup, McQueen was an integral part of the Carlisle team that managed to take Liverpool to penalty shoot-out in the third round of the competition.
 Despite narrowly missing out on a place in the fourth round of the League Cup, McQueen's performance at Anfield was rewarded by being named in the Team of the Round.
 McQueen was offered a new deal at the end of 2015–16 season, but finally rejected it on 15 August 2016.

-After failing to find a new club, McQueen trained with Carlisle in September 2016, before re-joining the Cumbrian-based side on 1 December 2016, on a one-month contract.
+After failing to find a new club, McQueen trained with Carlisle United in September 2016, before re-joining the Cumbrian-based side on 1 December 2016, on a one-month contract.